samawati/kokopelli-c/README.md

 ### Todo (hopefully since I am currently done as it is):

-PCB library porting from python to lua
+- PCB library porting from python to lua
-Fix parallel processing of render tasks
+- Fix parallel processing of render tasks
-Implement dynamic rendering so that voxels are optimised for final export and display Fix all the remaining bugs.
+- Implement dynamic rendering so that voxels are optimised for final export and display
+- Fix all the remaining bugs.
-Someday change the scripting from lua to tiny-scheme and add generic CAM capability for g-code output to fit custom kinematics and machine configurations.
+- Someday change the scripting from lua to tiny-scheme and add generic CAM capability for g-code output to fit custom kinematics and machine configurations.
-Train an LLM to generate CAD designs based on the scripting language (lol)
+- Train an LLM to generate CAD designs based on the scripting language (lol)

-Use update, share and enjoy! , mostly to learn CSG and CAD/VAM developpment.

-Cmake everything!
+# To build just Cmake everything!

-## Deps : usual opengls , glfw stuff, libpng, lua ...etc all inside Cmake script files.
+# opengl , glfw, libpng, lua 5.1 ...etc all inside Cmake script files.

+once built run ***frep <filename.lua>*** to execute existing script or just run ***frep*** without any argumnent to open a blank screen.

+Use, update, share and enjoy! (as per the original authors license), mostly to learn CSG and CAD/CAM developpment.